OutOfThisPlanet/Deeper-PowerShell/README.md

 ![image](https://github.com/OutOfThisPlanet/Deeper-PowerShell/assets/42836083/2177feaa-d007-4cf5-bca9-f95b7f3e3727)

+If you do not supply a password when you run the "Deeper-Session" function, you will be asked to type it in.
+Same goes for when you run the "Send-DPR" function.

 ![image](https://github.com/OutOfThisPlanet/Deeper-PowerShell/assets/42836083/78d5bafa-654e-47c5-a640-7fb8f9e3bced)

 The values from the powershell script can be exported to JSON, and consumed by HomeAssistant (out of scope for this repo, but worth mentioning).